-As an ACE Certified Group Fitness Instructor and RN with arthritis myself, I get lots of questions from people with arthritis about how they should approach exercise.
+As an ACE Certified Group Fitness Instructor and RN, I get lots of questions from people with arthritis about how they should approach exercise.
 Their doctors tell them to include weights in their workout routine, but they’re not sure how to do it without making their arthritis worse or getting injured.

 Do me a favor before you get started…run this by your doctor to ensure it’s safe for your particular medical condition.
 Just because this workout plan is something that has been generally accepted as safe and beneficial for most people with arthritis does *not* mean that it’s safe for you.

 So you’ve seen your doctor, and s/he gave you the green light.
 Here are answers to your questions about how to get started at home or in the gym.